WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

-# Unpaid Discovery Internship Program
+# RCP Discovery Internship Program

 The WEHI Research Computing Platform regularly provides unpaid internship opportunities via the Discovery Internship Program.
-Interns can get course credit through the University of Melbourne Data Science and Software Engineering programs, as well as Open Source Contributors (volunteers) from around the world.
-These internships are 100% remote.
+Interns can get course credit through the University of Melbourne Data Science and Software Engineering programs, and Open Source Contributors (volunteers) can also participate from around the world.

+These internships are 100% remote, and we have already hosted interns from Africa, Asia, Australia, Europe, and both North and South America — every continent except Antarctica!

 We assist students and early career professionals in transitioning to the real workforce by engaging them in multi-disciplinary teams on complex projects.
 Over the past four years, we have successfully assembled more than 81 multi-disciplinary teams, featuring over 270 interns.